NohaKareem/Spirograph-generative-art/readme.md

 # Spirograph Generative Art
 Built for the class 5009.
-Built with Arduino, node, Johnyy-five and p5.js.
+Built with Arduino (code requires circuit to run), node, Johnyy-five and p5.js.
 Gradient colors from colorhexa.com

 ![](demo.gif)